metabase/metabase/docs/users-guide/sql-snippets.md

 When writing in the SQL editor, you can now start typing `{{snippet:` and Metabase will present autocomplete options for available snippets.

+Note: if you use aliases in a snippet, you'll need to observe those aliases outside of the snippet as well.
+For example, if a snippet aliases `products AS p`, code outside of the snippet will need to use the alias `p` to reference columns in that table (as in `p.column_name`).

 ### Snippet menu

 ![Snippet sidebar and insertion](./images/sql-snippets/snippet_sidebar_and_insertion.gif)